jamesjcai/ScTenifoldNet.jl/README.md

 # scTenifoldNet.jl
- scTenifoldNet: Construct and Compare scGRN from Single-Cell Transcriptomic Data
+ scTenifoldNet: constructing and comparing scGRNs from single-cell RNAseq d

-This package provides an implementation of scTenifoldNet.
+This package provides a Julia implementation of scTenifoldNet.
 See [bioRxiv - scTenifoldNet: a machine learning workflow for constructing and comparing transcriptome-wide gene regulatory networks from single-cell data](https://doi.org/10.1101/2020.02.12.931469) for more information.